PsychedelicOrange/byoe/README.md

 We decided to build a mini-engine using SDF (signed distance fields) and make a clone of asteroid but with a slap of ghosts.
 This is an attemp to make such a game and also make some tools for SDF editing.

 ## Engine
-The engine is completely made in C and uses SDFs for rendering all it's primitives.
+The engine is completely made in C and uses SDFs for rendering all it's primitives and uses OpenGL for rendering (will support Vulkan once we have critical mass of engine/gameplay systems done).
 This engine runs on Windows/Mac/Linux and is tested from time to time.
 We will add more info on how the SDF renderer works and architecture details in the PRs and link them here as we develop.

 ### Scripting
 We have a simple *C-based Scripting system*.
-Check the PR#2 for details on [Scripting in engine using c](https://github.com/PsychedelicOrange/byoe/pull/2).
+Check the PR#2 for details on [Scripting in engine using C](https://github.com/PsychedelicOrange/byoe/pull/2).
 Check the [game folder and specificaly the camera_controller](https://github.com/PsychedelicOrange/byoe/blob/sdf-renderer-draft-1/game/camera_controller.c) for examples on how scripting can be added to game objects in the game side.

 We are currently building a SDF renderer to render bulles, space ships and planets.